Cassandra Palmer series: Mircea Basarab

 Mircea Basarab is a secondary character.
 He appears in a spin off, Masks, detailing his history as a five-hundred-year-old master vampire and a member of the Vampire Senate.

 John Pritkin

 John Pritkin is a war mage and a member of the supernatural community's police force.
 War mages specialize in demon killing.
 Sent on a new mission, he is tasked with killing the upstart pretender to the Pythia's throne, Cassie Palmer.
 Later in the series, Pritkin retires from the war mages and becomes the Pythia's new bodyguard.

 Francoise

-Francoise was born a poor village girl in seventeenth century France.
-She doesn't have much of anything else, either, after getting transported to the 21st century through an alarming series of events.
-Well, that's not entirely true.
-She still has her magic, and although it's seriously outdated, at least the Inquisition isn't after her anymore.
-And she has a new boyfriend who would be perfect if he wasn't possessed by an ancient demon.
-But Francoise has learned the hard way—you have to take what you can get out of life.
-And she's busy taking everything she can.
+Francoise, a poor village girl from seventeenth-century France, was transported to the 21st century following a series of unexpected events.
+She possesses outdated magic, but no longer faces threat from the Inquisition.
+Her current boyfriend appears ideal, despite being possessed by an ancient demon.
+Drawing on her past experiences, Francoise focuses on adapting to her new circumstances and securing whatever resources she can.